Désirée Clary: Crown Princess

-On 14 May 1814, she was introduced to Louis XVIII of France, whose court she often visited the following years and whom she is said to have liked quite well.
+On 14 May 1814, she was introduced to Louis XVIII, whose court she often visited the following years and whom she is said to have liked quite well.
 After the Hundred Days in 1815, the members of the Bonaparte family were exiled from France.
 This included her sister Julie, and when Louis XVIII expressed a wish to do her a favor, she regularly asked him to make an exception for Julie and allow her to live in Paris.
 In 1816, she made plans to return to Sweden, but she wished to bring her sister, Julie, along with her.
-Her husband thought this unwise, as Julie was the wife of a Bonaparte and her presence might be taken as a sign that he sided with the deposed Napoleon.
+Her husband thought this unwise.
+Julie was the wife of a Bonaparte and her presence might be taken as a sign that he sided with the deposed Napoleon.
 In the end, this came to nothing.
 At this point, she often spent time with Germaine de Staël and Juliette Récamier.
 In 1817, Desideria's husband placed a Count de Montrichard in her household as his spy to report if she did anything which could affect him.